+Many children prefer to carry their lunch to school.
 If students bring a cold lunch, please send items students are able to open themselves (e.g. a thermos, bags of chips, etc.) Also, be sure to send utensils such as a spoon if they need one for their lunch.
+Milk is available for purchase, and water is available.
+Soda/Pop should not be brought to school with cold lunch.